vasundharaD/translateR_v2/README.md

 # translateR_v2
 updates to translateR repository (https://github.com/ChristopherLucas/translateR).
-New version have functioning connection to microsoft translation api.
+New version has functioning connection to microsoft translation api.